Take-Two Interactive: Other holdings

 Take-Two equally shares control of the NBA 2K League, a competitive esports league based on its NBA 2K series, along with the National Basketball Association.

-The company has an undisclosed minority interest in Scopely.
-It had previously held 19.9% interest in Bungie, which it turned over to Microsoft Game Studios on their acquisition in June 2000, in exchange for receiving the rights to Bungie's Myth and Oni IPs, and the license to use the Halo engine to produce two new games.
+The company had an undisclosed minority interest in Scopely (now owned by Savvy Games Group).
+It had previously held 19.9% interest in Bungie, which it turned over to Microsoft Game Studios on its acquisition in June 2000, in exchange for receiving the rights to Bungie's Myth and Oni IPs, and the license to use the Halo engine to produce two new games.
 Take-Two also had a 2.3% interest in Twitch, which was bought out upon the service's acquisition by Amazon in 2014, receiving from the sale.

 Litigation

 Take-Two has used trademark dilution complaints to prevent other publishers and developers from registering trademarks comparable to Take-Two's own trademarks, such as blocking trademark registration that involve "rockstar", "bully", "2K", and the capital letter "R".
 The publisher filed a dispute against Hazelight Studios to block its attempt to trademark It Takes Two, due to the similarity of its name to Take-Two's.
 Hazelight was forced to abandon the trademark application, making it more difficult to promote the game.

 Take-Two has also been active in blocking the release of mods for Grand Theft Auto games.
 While some of these mods had used assets from the original games and gave valid reason for Take-Two to protect its copyrights, other mods that Take-Two had targeted were made from legal reverse engineering of the game, making Take-Two's claims contentious.
 Take-Two has clarified that it had no issue with mods intended for single-player games that were legally made, but would take action against other types of mods.